 In Windows 11/10/8, you may have noticed that the window borders and taskbar are opaque and take the hue or color of the wallpaper, provided the default setting of Automatic matching of colors is retained.
 So if you have a blue wallpaper displayed on your desktop, the taskbar and the windows borders will automatically take a matching bluish color.
 The window in focus takes this color, while the window/s in the background takes a light grey color.

-In Windows 8 pre-final versions, one could select different colors for the windows borders and the taskbar.
-But you cannot do so in Windows 8 RTM or Final version.
-Personally I prefer the way it is being handled in Windows 8 RTM.
-But if you would like set different colors for the window border and the taskbar, you will have to tweak your registry.
+One could earlier select different colors for the windows borders and the taskbar.
+But you cannot do so now.
+Personally, I prefer the way it is being handled earlier.
+But if you would like to set different colors for the window border and the taskbar, you will have to tweak your registry.

 To do so, open regedit and navigate to the following key:

 Here in the right pane, double-click on EnableWindowColorization and changes its value to 0 from the default 1.

 Next, open Task Manager and navigate to Windows Processes > Desktop Window Manager.

 Press the End task button, select the Abandon unsaved data and shut down button, and then on Shut down.

 Your desktop process (and not your PC) will restart, and you will now see the change.